 Not all injuries you sustain in a car accident will be readily apparent.
 Ideally, you should seek medical attention immediately after a car accident to ensure you do not have any hidden injuries.
 If you don’t feel any pain until days after the car accident, this does not mean your injuries are minor.
-You should seek medical attention right away to determine the severity and extent of your injuries, as certain injuries might worsen if left undiagnosed and do not reveal symptoms until the shock of an accident wears off.
+You should seek medical attention immediately to determine your injuries’ severity and extent.
+In fact, some injuries might worsen if left undiagnosed.
+They also do not reveal symptoms until the shock of an accident wears off.

 For example, according to Merck Manual, soft tissue injuries caused by car accidents might not be felt immediately.
 Soft tissue injuries might also not become painful or display any other symptoms for several days.
-Seek immediate medical attention if pain or other otherwise unexplained symptoms start to show up in the days or weeks following a collision.
+Seek immediate medical attention if pain or other symptoms start to show up days or weeks after a collision.

-When you seek medical care, let your health care team know about the accident you were involved in.
+When you seek medical care, let your health care team know about your accident.
 Doing so may help them accurately diagnose your symptoms and injuries.
 Once they diagnose your injuries, they can create a treatment plan for you to help you restore your physical health.